 Zara Flynn, B.A., M.A., M.Sc.
 C.Psych., Dip.
-MFTT, is a Registered Counselling Psychologist with the Psychological Society of Ireland (PSI) and member of the Family Therapy Association of Ireland (FTAI).
+MFTT, is a Chartered Counselling Psychologist with the Psychological Society of Ireland (PSI) and member of the Family Therapy Association of Ireland (FTAI).
 Zara has considerable experience and great interest in counselling young people and their families or caregivers in relation to a broad range of problems that are affecting their lives.
 She has worked with clients across the life span in school, university, the workplace, community health service, and private practice.

 Over the last 5 years she has established a successful private practice working with children, teenagers and adults as part of a multi-disciplinary team in collaboration with Honan & Associates Psychologists and iRELATE Counselling Service.
 Areas of special interest for Zara include sexuality and gender issues, relationship issues, coping with illness/disability, self-harm and suicidal ideation, eating disorders, anxiety and depression, multi-cultural issues and family work.